AdaCore/spark2014/docs/ug/en/source/examples_in_the_toolset_distribution.rst

 See the relevant sections for more details on :ref:`Ghost Code` and :ref:`Manual Proof Using Ghost Code`.

+.. rubric:: ``cartesian_trees``

+This program is a solution to the second challenge of VerifyThis 2019.
+For a sequence of distinct numbers ``S``, the Cartesian tree of ``S`` is the only binary tree ``T`` such that ``T`` contains a node per element of ``S``, ``T`` has the heap property, and symmetrical traversal of ``T`` encounters elements in the order of ``S``.
+The challenge is split in two parts, first construct all nearest smaller neighbors to the left/right of each element of a sequence using a stack, and then construct the Cartesian tree of the sequence using these neighbors.

+Computation of the nearest smaller neighbors is fairly straightforward in SPARK.
+It still features a relatively involved loop invariant.
+On the other hand, showing that the tree constructed by the algorithm in the second part is the Cartesian tree of the input sequence is rather involved.
+It uses ghost code to manually guide automatic solvers (see :ref:`Manual Proof Using Ghost Code`).

 .. rubric:: ``database``

 This program implements a toy interface to a bank account database, with